-Student success is a priority for Grand Canyon University and the Counseling Program(s).
+Student success is a priority for Grand Canyon University and the Counseling Program(s)\.
 Students are encouraged and required to follow the Grand Canyon University's academic progression policy and the adopted Ten Counseling Dispositions, the American Counseling Association's (ACA) ethical code and/or the National Association of Addictions Professionals (NAADAC) ethical code.
 Failure to meet course objectives, policies, counseling dispositions, procedures outlined in the courses, the University Policy Handbook, and/or practicum/internship manual may result in failure, Professional Standards, or removal from program.
 Failure to meet the American Counseling Association Code of Ethics and/or the National Association for Addiction Professional's Code of Ethics may result in a warning, coaching, probation, suspension, or removal from the program.
 It is important that students maintain continuous growth and continuous clinical or counseling skill acquisition as they progress through the program of study.
 This policy and the dispositions are designed to meet the standards of the American Counseling Association.

-Dispositions are the values, commitments, and professional ethics that influence behaviors toward others, and, if sincerely held, dispositions lead to actions and patterns of professional conduct.
-The Grand Canyon University Counseling Program's dispositions adhere to the university's mission statement, as well as to the established counseling profession codes of ethics.
-The Grand Canyon University Counseling Program have adopted the following dispositions for its students derived from the American Counseling Association (ACA) Code of Ethics.
-Although these dispositions are not all inclusive, they do represent values and qualities that are warranted by counseling students.
-Students who fail to adhere to or demonstrate such dispositions may be subject to disciplinary actions.
+Dispositions are the values, commitments, and professional ethics that influence behaviors toward others, and, if sincerely held, dispositions lead to actions and patterns of professional conduct of counselors in training (CITs).
+The Grand Canyon University Counseling Program's dispositions adhere to the University's mission statement, as well as to the established counseling profession codes of ethics.
+Students who fail to adhere to or demonstrate such dispositions may be subject to referral to the Professional Practices Committee for developmental support or Code of Conduct for disciplinary action.